November 11, 2011

 Brother Nielson, a professor of physics who also teaches some foundations science courses, broke down this problem scientifically for his audience.
 "Hearing and listening are not passive activities.
 If we don't expect to hear something, we may not be able to hear it.
 And if we don't expect to see something, our bodies may physically stop us from seeing it."

-Brother Nielson presented a question to the entire faculty when he said, "Do we ever present students with so much information that we are forcing them edit things out?
-And is class different from the world at large in this respect?"
+Brother Nielson presented a question to the entire faculty when he said, "Do we ever present students with so much information that we are forcing them edit things out?"